nylander/BBB/README.md

 ### TODO

-* WiFi alternatives for bridged settings (plug an ethernet cable in BBB, and let it share internet).
+* WiFi alternatives for bridged settings (plug an ethernet cable in BBB, and let it share its' internet connection).